 Gotta love a good travel video, don’t you agree?

-When Felipe contacted us in order to see if we could help him spread the word of his newly released video Joven O Suficiente, we could not say other than ‘bring it on’!
+When Felipe contacted us in order to see if we could help him spread the word of his newly released video Joven O Suficiente, we could not say anything other than bring it on!
 Here’re his own words.

-Felipe studies advertising, and had, on univeristy, his first experiences with photographing, filming and editing.
-Altough not having further formal education on the field, the young brazilian has always watched tons of movies, experimented with cameras owned by friends and has even produced two amateur short films.
+Felipe studies advertising, and had, at university, his first experiences with photographing, filming, and editing.
+Although not having further formal education on the field, the young Brazilian has always watched tons of movies, experimented with cameras owned by friends, and has even produced two amateur short films.
 “Travel videos have always inspired me.
 I love when someone can conjure the essence of a place, tell a story, and thrill, in a few minutes of images and sound”, he accounts.

-The video promotes the launching of Felipe’s book, “Young Enough” (“Jovem O Suficiente”, in portuguese) at the bookstores.
-However, the author assures that this ins’t his sole intention: “I want people to rediscover the beauty of traveling, meeting new people and venturing out of their confort zone.
-Inspiration is a one-way ticket to outside of anyone’s confort zone.
+The video promotes the launching of Felipe’s book, “Young Enough” (“Jovem O Suficiente”, in Portuguese) at the bookstores.
+However, the author assures that this isn’t his sole intention: “I want people to rediscover the beauty of traveling, meeting new people, and venturing out of their comfort zone.
+Inspiration is a one-way ticket to outside of anyone’s comfort zone.
 And it always makes us change as human beings.
 It doesn’t really matter, to me, if my reader-spectator is going to feel this inspiration and the rebirth of his love for traveling through my texts or my videos.
-All that matters is that he feels touched somehow, and compelled to dream morea and live life to its full potential”.
+All that matters is that he feels touched somehow, and compelled to dream more and live life to its full potential”.
 As for the author’s future plans, nothing is truly defined.
 “My instinct is to keep telling stories”, he says.
 Again, if this is going to be done with words, videos, or any other medium, only time will tell.

 Thanks, Felipe Sant’Ana Pereira, for inspiring us with your great visual content!
 We’ll keep an eye on your next steps for sure!